Connect with us

 The current Cape Town City coach had a brief spell in the Premier League with Barnsley, playing 25 games and scoring two goals during the 1997/98 season.

-Quinton Fortune – and Wanderers
+Quinton Fortune – Manchester United and

 Fortune, who spent a season at Bolton, is the only South African to have played for Manchester United.
 He was with the club from 1999 to 2006 but did not play regularly.